 In September 2012, a Memorandum of Understanding (MOU) was signed between the California Air Resources Board (CARB) and APCD to implement and enforce the Regulation to Reduce Methane Emissions from Municipal Solid Waste Landfills.
 Recognizing that a landfill is a unique stationary source under AB32 (see below), the MOU is intended to provide for coordination between the two agencies and builds upon extensive implementation and enforcement experience with municipal solid waste landfills.

-Climate Initiative Vision Action Team: APCD has participated on the Climate Initiative Vision Action Team, which is part of the Climate Initiative of the San Diego Foundation’s Center for Civic Engagement.
+Climate Initiative Vision Action Team: APCD has participated on the Climate Initiative Vision Action Team, which is part of the Climate Initiative of the San Diego Foundation.
 This team works to catalyze comprehensive local action on climate change in the San Diego region.

 SANDAG's Sustainable Communities Strategy (SCS): Through several committees and processes, APCD participates in the development of SANDAG’s Sustainable Communities Strategy (SCS), discussed below.

 Local Climate Action Plans and Projects: As resources allow, APCD provides expertise and input to local governments developing Climate Action Plans.
 Examples include the County of San Diego and the City of San Diego Climate Action Plans (CAP).
 Through the Indirect Source Program, APCD also assists local governments working to improve conditions for bicycling, walking, and transit use.

 U.S. sources of GHG emissions.
 The full infographic, from the President’s 2013 Climate Action Plan, is available here.

 Environmental Protection Agency (EPA): The EPA is engaged in a number of climate-related efforts, including developing standards for greenhouse gas emissions from mobile and stationary sources under the Clean Air Act.
 Key milestones or regulatory actions include: